shrestha-ratna/carbon-inequality/README.md

-# Beyond Reconstruction: What Leads to Satisfaction in Post-Disaster Recovery?
+﻿# Red versus blue states: inequality in energy-related CO2 emissions in the United States

-**Ratna K. Shrestha** (Vancouver School of Economics, University of British Columbia)<br/>
+**Ratna K. Shrestha** (Vancouver School of Economics, University of British Columbia) <br/>
-**Raunak Shrestha** (Department of Radiation Oncology, University of California San Francisco)<br/>
-**Sara Shneiderman** (Department of Anthropology and School of Public Policy &amp; Global Affairs, University of British Columbia)<br/>
-**Jeevan Baniya** (Social Science Baha, Nepal)<br/>

 ### Abstract
-> People derive satisfaction not only from tangible outcomes but also from the way such outcomes are realized.
-Using the data collected in the aftermath of Nepal’s 7.8 Mw earthquake, we put this notion to a test.
-We find that households’ subjective happiness (in 1 to 10 ordered scale) depends not on the extent of physical reconstruction of damaged houses per se, but rather freedom of choice in the reconstruction process.
-However, too much freedom beyond certain thresholds may decrease happiness.
-We also find that happiness inequality is worse in overall less happy ethnic groups and that between-ethnic-group inequality is higher than within-ethnic-group inequality; however, the reverse is true in the case of gender.
-These findings may underscore the importance of freedom and ethnic or gender-specific policies in promoting well-being in post-disaster recovery.
+> The partisan divide over climate change issues has been a major hurdle in implementing a unified climate policy in the United States.
+Here, we apply the Shapley value decomposition approach to measure the partisan divide in state-level energy-related per capita CO2 emissions.
+We find that the population-weighted (unweighted) inequality between red and blue states as a share of overall inequality between states, measured by the Gini index, increased from 37.30% (38.24%) in 1997 to 57.20% (58.21%) in 2021.
+Throughout the period, this divide by political color was more pronounced than that by many other dimensions such as income, climatic condition and geographic location.
+Driven primarily by the disparity in coal use in electricity production, the partisan gap worsened more in 2021 than in 2020.
+While the partisan divide worsened, the carbon distribution changed from top to bottom concentrated between 1997 and 2019, just to be reversed in 2020 and 2021.

 #### Code availability
-R-codes used for data analysis is available at [https://raunakms.github.io/happiness_reconstruction](https://raunakms.github.io/happiness_reconstruction) and can be downloaded from [https://github.com/raunakms/diversity_cooking_fuel](https://github.com/raunakms/happiness_reconstruction)
+R-codes used for data analysis is available at [https://github.com/shrestha-ratna/carbon-inequality](<br/><br/>
-<br/><br/>

 #### Citation
-Shrestha, RK, Shrestha, R, Shneiderman S, and Baniya J. **Beyond Reconstruction: What Leads to Satisfaction in Post-Disaster Recovery?**.
-2021. (*submitted*)
+Shrestha, Ratna K, **Red versus blue states: inequality in energy-related CO2 emissions in the United States** 2024. (*submitted*)
 <br/><br/>

 #### Corresponding author
 Ratna K. Shrestha, PhD <br/>
-Vancouver School of Economics, <br/>
 University of British Columbia, <br/>
 6000 Iona Drive, Vancouver, BC, Canada V6T 1L4 <br/>
 E-mail: ratna [dot] shrestha [at] ubc.ca<br/>